 Holy Spirit School developed this plan in consultation with our school community.
-Consultation occurred in Behaviour Support committee meetings, staff meetings, meetings with our school board and P&F. A review of school data relating to school disciplinary absences, behaviour incidents, and attendance also informed the plan.
-The plan was endorsed by the Principal, the School board, and the Senior Leader
+Consultation occurred in Behaviour Support Committee meetings, staff meetings, and meetings with our P&F Advisory Council.
+A review of school data relating to school disciplinary absences, behaviour incidents, and attendance also informed the plan.
+The plan was endorsed by the Principal, and the Senior Leader.

-The next detailed review will be held in 2024 and the next major review will be conducted in 2025.
+The next detailed review will be conducted in 2027.